danhouldsworth/helloLanguages/README.md

 # Habbit forming and best practice
 I will impose three more additional constraints in the spirit of learning good habbits :
-* All code should adhere to accepted best standards for both structure and formating - it should pass a linter set to maximum strictness.
+* All code should adhere to accepted best standards for both structure and formating - and should pass a linter set to maximum strictness.
 * Aim for (and justify why I believe that) the most elegant solution for the task in each language.
-This way if I (or anyone else) reviews or adds to a code challenge at a later date, the solution can be modified or validated objectively.
+This way if I (or anyone else) reviews or adds to a code challenge at a later date, the solution validated objectively.
 * Always park downhill!
-The first line(s) of every file should always be a status of completion or the issue that currently incomplete / stuck on.
-This will enable me (or others) to quickly jump back in if its been long enough to forget.
+The first line of every file must be a comment of completion or the issue to overcome.
+This will enable quickly jumping back in to any task attempt.

 As I get into the more complex algorithms, I should also consider and comment on the efficiency of the solution specific to that language.
 (Probably need to brush up on http://en.wikipedia.org/wiki/Big_O_notation !!)

 # Wishlist of my typical challenge tasks
 * Closures (while I use this in JS I could do with a more intuitive understanding)
 * Modular architecture (eg. external libraries) / Submit a public package library?
-* Bindings to system calls / libc routines / or my own in other languages (I'm sure this is straight forward as read about it all the time but I've currently got no idea what it is...!)
+* Bindings to system calls / libc routines / or my own routines in other languages (While I'm sure this is straight forward - as read about it all the time - I've currently got no idea what it is...!)
 * Functional & unit tests (again - would love to get into this habbit, but currently have zero experience)
 * SuDoCo solver (mainly for Prologue)
-* Multi-core calculation (Mandlebrot again - yay!)
+* Multi-core algorithms
+* Distributed algorithms & servers
 * Display - primative shapes on screen or png
+* Display - animation (which is simpler - a native visual api OR backend websocket feeding data to HTML front?)
 * Display - high res complex images and manipulation (Buddabrot!)
 * Display - Raytracing
 * GPU (Direct Shader coding in C, OpenCL, WebGL, GPU Accelerator Frameworks)